Aliases for PAK2 Gene

 GeneCards Summary for PAK2 Gene

 PAK2 (P21 Protein (Cdc42/Rac)-Activated Kinase 2) is a Protein Coding gene.
-Diseases associated with PAK2 include hiv-1.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Diseases associated with PAK2 include Hiv-1.
+Among its related pathways are Axon guidance and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is PAK1.

 UniProtKB/Swiss-Prot for PAK2 Gene